If you meet certain income and resource limits, you may qualify for Extra Help from Medicare to pay the costs of Medicare prescription drug coverage.

 Can I get money back if I've been paying too much?

-If you aren't already enrolled in a Medicare drug plan and paid for prescriptions since you qualified for Extra Help, you may be able to get back part of what you paid.
+If you paid for prescriptions since you qualified for Extra Help and you aren't enrolled in a Medicare drug plan, you may be able to get some money back.
 Keep your receipts, and call your plan.
-Or, you can contact Medicare's Limited Income Newly Eligible Transition (NET) Program at 1-800-783-1307 for more information.
-TTY users should call 1-877-801-0369.
+Or, you can contact Medicare's Limited Income Newly Eligible Transition (NET) Program at 1-800-783-1307 for more information (TTY: 711).

 Other ways to lower your prescription drug costs

 - Look into generic drugs.
 Ask your doctor if there are generics that will work as well as your current brand-name drugs.

 - Ask your doctor about less expensive brand-name drugs.

 - Use the Medicare Plan Finder to compare Medicare drug plans to find a plan with lower costs.

 - Find out if your state offers help paying for drug costs.

 - Find out if the company that makes your drug offers help paying for it.